-Section 15. (a) After the effective date of this act, any owner of a structure erected prior to the effective date of this act on land overlying coal, which structure is not of a class enumerated in section 4 and any owner of the surface land who shall decide to erect or who shall erect any structure upon the land overlying the coal, but who shall not have the right to have such structure protected against subsidence caused by bituminous coal mining operations, and who shall desire to acquire such protection, shall notify the owners of the economic interests in such coal or the operator of the mine, in writing, of his desire to acquire such protection.
+Section 15.
+Proceedings for protection of surface structures.- After [the effective date of this act] April 27, 1966, any owner of a structure erected prior to the effective date of this act on land overlying coal, which structure is not of a class enumerated in section 4 and any owner of the surface land who shall decide to erect or who shall erect any structure upon the land overlying the coal.
+Ibut who shall not have the right to have such structure protected against subsidence caused by bituminous coal mining operations, and who shall desire to acquire such protection] who desires to prevent subsidence damage to that structure, shall notify the owners of the economic interests in such coal or the operator of the mine, in writing, of his desire to acquire such protection.
 Within thirty days after the receipt of such notice, the owners of the economic interests in such coal or the operator of the mine shall notify such surface owner, in writing, of the amount of coal necessary to be left in place for surface support and the owners of the economic interests in such coal shall endeavor to agree with the surface owner on just compensation for the coal to be left in place.
-If the owners of the economic interests in the coal and the surface owner cannot agree upon the price for the coal to be left in place, any of the parties may, within thirty days after the date of such notice to the surface owner, request the Secretary of Mines and Mineral Industries to appoint a mediator.
+If the owners of the economic interests in the coal and the surface owner cannot agree upon the price for the coal to be left in place, any of the parties may, within thirty days after the date of such notice to the surface owner, [request the Secretary of Mines and Mineral Industries to appoint a mediator.
 The secretary shall promptly appoint a mediator who shall, in accordance with procedures established by the secretary, within ninety days after his appointment determine just compensation for the coal to be left in place for surface support.
-If either the surface owner or any owner of an economic interest in said coal shall not be satisfied with the determination of the mediator, any such party may proceed within thirty days to have the amount of just compensation determined in accordance with articles V, VI, and VII of the act of June 22, 1964 (P. L. 84)) known as the "Eminent Domain Code."
+If either the surface owner or any owner of an economic interest in said coal shall not be satisfied with the determination of the mediator, any such party may proceed within thirty days to have the amount of just compensation determined in accordance with articles V, VI, and VII of the act of June 22, 1964 (P.L.84) known as the "Eminent Domain Code." convene a panel of three persons to determine just compensation for the coal to be left in place for surface support.
+One person shall be selected by the surface owner, one person by the operator or coal owner and the third by the two persons thus selected; each party shall pay the fee of the person it selects and one-half the fee of the third person selected.
+The panel shall reach its decision within thirty days of the initiating request and its decision shall be final.
+In place of a panel, the surface owner may request a mediator, selected upon the agreement of both parties, from a list approved by the Department of Environmental Resources and compensated equally by each party.